collective-soundworks/soundworks/README.md

 In order to connect the smartphones with each other, *Soundworks* implements a client/server architecture using a `Node.js` server and WebSockets to pass messages between the server and the clients (currently based on the `socket.io` library).

 In general, a *Soundworks* scenario allows different types of clients to connect to the server through different URLs.
 The most important kind clients are the smartphones of the players who take part in the performance.
-For convenience, the players connect to the server through the root URL of the application, `http://my.server.address:port/`.
+For convenience, a player connects to the server through the root URL of the application, `http://my.server.address:port/`.

 In addition to the players a scenario can include other kinds of clients such as:
 - A laptop that provides an interface to control some parameters of the performance in real time.
 We would refer to this type of client as `conductor`.
 These clients would connect to the server through the URL `http://my.server.address:port/conductor`.
 - A computer that controls the sound and/or light effects in the room in sync with the players' performance, such as lasers, a global visualization or ambient sounds on external loudspeakers.
 We would refer to this type of client as `env`, standing for “environment”.
 These clients would connect to the server through the URL `http://my.server.address:port/env`.

-- And so on…
+In the case that the participants

 As you may have noticed, a client who connects to the root URL is called a `player`: this is the default client type.
-All the other types of client access the server through a URL that concatenates the domain name and the name of the client type.
+All the other types of client access the server through a URL that concatenates the root URL of the application and the name of the client type.

 ### A *Soundworks* scenario is exclusively made of modules